Pankaj Tamuli

 Pankaj Tamuli (28 November 1985 – 13 December 2020) was an Indian cricketer.
-He was a right-handed batsman and a right-arm medium-pace bowler who played for Assam.
+He was a right-handed batsman and a right-arm medium-pace bowler, who played for Assam.
 He was born in Digboi.

-Tamuli, who made his debut in the National Under-22 Tournament in 2001–02, made his only First class appearance in the 2002-03 Ranji Trophy, against Punjab.
+Tamuli made his debut in the National Under-22 Tournament in 2001–02 and made his only First-class appearance in the 2002–03 Ranji Trophy, against Punjab.
 From the upper-middle order, he scored 23 runs in the first innings in which he batted, and a duck in the second.
-Tamuli died in Guwahati on 13 December 2020 after suffering from prolonged illness.
+Tamuli died in Guwahati on 13 December 2020 after a prolonged illness.